Monday Motivation: How To Motivate Yourself For The Week

 Firstly, instigation involves choosing to start a particular behavior, such as signing up for a new class.

-Secondly, persistence involves making sustained effort to keep pursuing your goal even when it's difficult.
+Secondly, persistence involves making sustained efforts to keep pursuing your goal even when it's difficult.

 To continue with the class example, persistence involves sticking with the course material even when you're tired or lack time.